What Is Wedding Insurance & Wedding Insurance FAQs

 Upon purchase, your policy and all related documents will be emailed to the email address you provided during the application process.

-Policy premium, taxes and any other charges are fully earned once the policy is issued, with exception for residents of New York and Oregon.
+Policy premium, taxes and any other charges are fully earned once the policy is issued, with exception for residents of New Hampshire, New York and Oregon.

 Venue & Liability Insurance